DevSecOps-TTS/AlphaCourse/README.md

 - Minimum length: 300 words
 - Must follow the prompt "My Advice for Learning Git" (though it may have any title)

-This may be completed by **one student**.
 This is worth a minimum of 20 and maximum of 40 bonus reputation points.

 #### Completed by: